rancher/catalog-dockerfiles/glusterfs/README.md

 ## Notes

 The Stack is not upgradeable between versions, until Rancher supports IP reuse.
 All new containers get the same IP.
+Scale up is not supported, do so at your own risk.

 ## How to Use